Ravenstine/goertzeljs/README.md

 limitations
 ==========
-This library currently doesn't have a good way of filtering out background sound.
+This library isn't 100% perfect at filtering out background sound.

 Currently, noise is filtered out through both energy detection threshold(minimum energy needed to be considered a valid signal) and multiple peak detection, the latter of which is more effective.